Data Processing Agreement

 5. Security Measures

 Mission Control maintains administrative, technical, and organizational safeguards designed to protect customer data.
-Measures include encrypted connections using HTTPS/TLS, access controls, least-privilege access practices, monitoring and logging, infrastructure protections, and vendor management for service providers that support the platform.
+Measures include encrypted connections using HTTPS/TLS, required multi-factor authentication, email and SMS verification where available, trusted device controls, active session review and revocation, recent-MFA checks for sensitive actions, role-based access controls, least-privilege access practices, encrypted OAuth tokens and connector credentials, monitoring and logging, infrastructure protections, backup controls, incident response workflows, and vendor management for service providers that support the platform.

 6. Subprocessors

-Mission Control may use vetted subprocessors to provide infrastructure, analytics, communications, payments, AI functionality, and customer operations.
+Mission Control may use vetted subprocessors to provide infrastructure, analytics, communications, payments, AI functionality, customer operations, and authorized connector reporting services such as Mailchimp.
 Mission Control maintains a current list of subprocessors at /legal/subprocessors, with cookie-specific vendor context in the Cookie Policy.

 7. International Transfers